Ahmedouu/autoAPI/README.md

 ```

-To test endpoint1, you can go to /utils and replace the randomFile.txt by any file you want just make sure to rename it to randomFile.txt, and it's a GET request.
+To test endpoint1, you can go to /utils and replace the randomFile.txt by any file you want just make sure to rename it to randomFile.txt, and send a GET request.

 # Note: